Facelift Recovery: What to Expect After Surgery, Day by Day

 “The biggest piece of advice I can give regarding facelifts is to make sure to seek an experienced face and neck lift surgeon who can provide you with the facelift that will be right for you,” says Funk.
 “It is essential to be evaluated by a trained professional facial plastic or plastic surgeon who can determine what type of lift is best for your particular case.”

-- Follow your surgeon’s instructions regarding the bandages; keep the area around your wounds clean and sterile.
+- Follow your surgeon’s advice regarding the bandages; keep the area around your wounds clean and sterile.

-- Avoid eating food that is difficult to chew, because excessive chewing can exacerbate swelling.
+- Avoid eating food that is difficult to chew as excessive chewing can exacerbate swelling.

 - Take any medications prescribed by the surgeon, and avoid any medications or supplements your surgeon has advised you to avoid.